BRP Ang Pangulo: The Apo II

 It was an Admirable-class minesweeper laid down on November 24, 1943, by the Gulf Shipbuilding Corporation in Alabama.
 On March 16, 1944, it was launched, and on October 25, 1944, was commissioned as the USS Quest (AM-281).
-She received two battle stars during World War II.
+The ship received two battle stars during World War II.
 It was decommissioned on May 2, 1946, and struck from the Navy register on September 29, 1947.

 It was renamed Dalisay when it was transferred to the Republic of the Philippines on July 2, 1948.
 It was then renamed Pagasa, by President Ramon Magsaysay, and again to Santa Maria by President Carlos P. Garcia, after his hometown.

 In 1959, it was replaced by the new presidential yacht, the Lapu-Lapu, but continued to serve as the alternate yacht.

 With the designation TK-21, it was renamed three times by President Diosdado Macapagal as the Corregidor (1963), Pagasa (1964), and Incorruptible (1965).
 However, the name was reverted to Pag-Asa (1966) and finally changed to Mount Samat by President Ferdinand E. Marcos in 1967.

 The ship was decommissioned on September 21, 1993, and sunk off Sangley Point.